ErSndubey/Foodies-UI/README.md

 ## Usage

-To explore the HungryHub user interface, follow these steps:
+To explore the Foodies user interface, follow these steps:

 1. Clone this repository to your local machine using the following command: